NeblioTeam/neblio-api-lib-go/docs/NTP1Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **GetTokenMetadataOfIssuance**
+# **GetTokenMetadata**
-> GetTokenMetadataResponse GetTokenMetadataOfIssuance(ctx, tokenid)
+> GetTokenMetadataResponse GetTokenMetadata(ctx, tokenid)
-Get Issuance Metadata of Token
+Get Metadata of Token

-Returns the metadata associated with a token at time of issuance.
+Returns the metadata associated with a token.

 ### Required Parameters